thoo/sandbox-runtime-py/README.md

-# Anthropic Sandbox Runtime (Python)
+# Sandbox Runtime (Python)

-This repo mirrors the TypeScript implementation at https://github.com/anthropic-experimental/sandbox-runtime.
+This repo mirrors Anthropic's TypeScript implementation at https://github.com/anthropic-experimental/sandbox-runtime.

 A Python implementation of the Sandbox Runtime - a lightweight sandboxing tool for enforcing filesystem and network restrictions on arbitrary processes at the OS level, without requiring a container.